moby/moby/docs/reference/run.md

 By default, all containers have networking enabled and they can make any outgoing connections.
-The operator can completely disable networking with `docker run --net none` which disables all incoming and outgoing networking.
+The operator can completely disable networking with `docker run --network none` which disables all incoming and outgoing networking.
 In cases like this, you would perform I/O through files or `STDIN` and `STDOUT` only.